 The graduate program in the University of Rochester's Department of History is a small and select one that offers both MA and PhD degrees.
 The program uniquely combines the personal attention of a tutorial system with the resources of a major research institution.
-While in residence, students have access to distinguished faculty, a world-class library, and opportunities to work on one of the premier academic journals, Reviews in America History, which is edited here.
+While in residence, students have access to distinguished faculty, a world-class library, and the opportunity to interact with other leading departments.

 The graduate program revolves around the research and writing interests of the faculty.
 These fall into three spheres of inquiry: